ceremcem/erik-sync/README.md

 ### Design considerations

-> Assuming I have ~800GB data on a 1TB disk.
+> Assuming 6M files consuming 800GB space on a 1TB disk.

 1. Taking snapshots should take less than 10 seconds and should not disturb the running system.